 Walking Companions

-Attending evening walking events organized by local walking clubs can provide a safer and more enjoyable nighttime walking environment through communal participation.
+Attending evening walking events organized by local clubs can provide a safer and more enjoyable nighttime walking environment through communal participation.

 The WaBu App helps you find a walking buddy in your community.